ambpro/Kata-Tennis/README.md

 ## Run Application
 From console,

-1. Move to the directory where you have cloned the project
+1. Move to the sub-directory `cd katatennis` from the project repository
 2. Run `mvn clean install` to build the application
 3. Launch the application using `mvn exec:java`
 4. Follow the onscreen instructions and proceed with the game until a player is a winner